Featured Image

 Can tariffs be offset by exchange rates?

-Tariffs on imported goods affect businesses that trade internationally.
-Extra costs on imports lose them money.
-But these businesses may be able to offset the extra costs if currency markets move in their favour.
+Tariffs on imported goods can affect your business if you trade internationally.
+Extra costs on imports can lose you money.
+But your businesses may be able to offset the extra costs if currency markets move in your favour.

-International trade often requires an exchange of currencies.
-Currency values appreciate and depreciate based on a variety of factors.
+International trade usually requires an exchange of currencies.
+Currency values rise and fall based on a variety of factors.
 If a currency value shifts in a beneficial way for a business, its international payments become cheaper, and it can offset some of the fees from tariffs.

 Read: What are restricted and exotic currencies in foreign exchange?